-- DO make sure ALL passengers are securely strapped in at all times - even for the shortest journeys. - ALWAYS adjust seat belts so that the diagonal belt passes across the shoulder without slipping off or pressing on the neck. - DO have seat belts checked if the vehicle has been involved in an accident. - DO NOT drive the vehicle if the seat backs are reclined more than 15 degrees.
-Seat belts are only effective when they are properly positioned on the body. - Care should be taken to avoid contamination of the webbing with polishes, oils and chemicals, and particularly battery acid.
-Cleaning may safely be carried out using mild soap and water.
-The belt should be replaced if webbing becomes frayed, contaminated or damaged. - DO NOT allow foreign matter (particularly sugary food and drink particles) to enter the seat belt locks - such substances can render the locks inoperative.
+- DO make sure ALL passengers are securely strapped in at all times - even for the shortest journeys. - ALWAYS adjust seat belts to eliminate any slack in the webbing, and to ensure that the diagonal belt passes across the shoulder without slipping off or pressing on the neck. - ALWAYS fit the lap strap as low on the hips as possible (never across the abdomen). - DO have seat belts checked if the vehicle has been involved in an accident. - DO NOT allow front seat occupants to travel with the seat backs reclined steeply rearwards.
+Optimum benefit is obtained from the seat belt with the seat back angle set to 25 degrees from the upright (vertical) position.

-Each belt assembly must only be used by one occupant; it is dangerous to put a belt around a child being carried on the occupant's lap.
+- DO NOT fit more than one person into a belt, or fit a seat belt that is twisted or obstructed in any way that could impede its smooth operation. - DO NOT allow foreign matter (particularly sugary food and drink particles) to enter the seat belt locks - such substances can render the locks inoperative.

-NOTE: Pregnant women should ask a doctor for advice about the safest way to wear seat belts.
+Pregnant women should ask a doctor for advice about the safest way to wear seat belts.